toolstack/git-to-wp-plugin-dir-release-script/README.md

 The script has two parameters:

 1. Tag to release.
-2. SVN user name to use.
+2. SVN user name to use (optional).

 To do a release, do the following:

 1. Tag a release in your GIT repo.
 2. Change in to the "bin" directory of the repo.
-3. Run "./release.sh TAG UserName"
+3. Run "./release.sh TAG" (where TAG is usually something like 1.2 or 4.5 etc.)

 The script will do several things and then ask for confirmation to commit the changes to the SVN tree.